tidymodels/textrecipes/cran-comments.md

 ## Release Summary

-This is the 3nd CRAN release of textrecipes.
-It includes a handful of new functions, improved documentation and bug fixes.
+This is the 4th CRAN release of textrecipes.
+It includes a handful of new functions, much improved documentation and bug fixes.

 ## Test environments
 * local OS X install, R 3.6.0